thruthesky/fireflutter/README.md

 );
 ```

-You can use the langauge like below,
+You can use the language like below,

 ```dart
  Text(